-Isabel believes “that artists working alongside and within an active community create a positive way…and…enrich and stimulate all those who involve themselves”.
+Isabel believes “that artists working alongside and within an active community create a positive way to enrich and stimulate all those who involve themselves”.

 Guggleton has received interest from all over the UK and overseas.
-Isabel is on the Arts Committee of the Royal Bath & West Show – furthering her belief to link artists to their community.
+Isabel is on the Arts Committee of the Royal Bath & West Show – furthering her belief in linking artists to their community.

 At the beginning of 2019 a search for a new studio led Deanne Tremlett to the Gugg.
 Since that time Deanne has helped in the continuing development of Isabel’s vision, as it is one which entirely mirrors her own.